dmillett/inclinician/README.md

 and application of vaccines and pharmaceuticals?
 How can doses and ingredients be customized to increase effectiveness and reduce risk for patients?

+### Risk
+It is possible and would be highly educational to build and update charts based on the following:

+ * Infection Risk
+   - direct interaction with other people
+ * Disease Risk (symptomatic & asymptomatic)
+    - immune system deficiencies
+    - nutrition deficiencies
+    - HLA genetic responses for antibody formation to proteins (cannot assume a homogeneous response)
+    - organ damage
+    - long term symptoms ("long covid")
+ * Treatment Risk (vaccines, pharmaceuticals, nutrition)
+   - allergies
+   - immune system deficiencies
+   - nutrition deficiencies
+   - HLA genetic responses for antibody formation to proteins (cannot assume a homogeneous response)
+   - organ damage

+Across metrics like:
+ * age
+ * gender
+ * ethnicity
+ * location
+ * nutrition
+ * existing health

 ### Sars-Cov-2 ('covid 19')
 A lot more data is needed from severely ill patients and asymptomatic people to get a better understanding of
  * How is immunity working for asymptomatic people?